percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 .# Abstract

-Encrypted Key Transport (EKT) is an extension to DTLS and Secure Real-time Transport Protocol (SRTP) that provides for the secure transport of SRTP master keys, rollover counters, and other information within SRTP.
+Encrypted Key Transport (EKT) is an extension to DTLS (Datagram Transport Layer Security) and Secure Real-time Transport Protocol (SRTP) that provides for the secure transport of SRTP master keys, rollover counters, and other information within SRTP.
 This facility enables SRTP for decentralized conferences by distributing a common key to all of the conference